fabrezi/JUSSY/README.md

 03/22/2023: I lost all my projects today.
 I lost tmna contract.
 Gainwell earlier.
 Then I will work on the what remains.

+03/27/2023: Think in terms of numbers.
+Then the logical will be apparent.

 ## new questions

 algorithms are setup to describe a portion of following problems to be solved.